January 15, 2014

 "How was your visit?" she asked.
 "Is Shelley feeling any better?"

 As he unpacked on his side of the bed, Elaine showered.
 When he showered, Elaine unpacked.
-They both got into bed and under the covers at the same time, he moaning in fatigue, she sighing.
+They both got into bed and under the covers at the same time, he, moaning in fatigue, and she sighing.